tdelhomme/VCF-tips-tricks/README.md

 # VCF-tips-tricks

-## Piece of codes to analyse VCF files
+## Piece of code to analyze VCF files in R

 ### 1. Control the distribution of substitutions